Tenari/dnd/WUXIA.md

 #### Starting Techinques

 Techinques are either combat or non-combat powers/abilities that you can use.
 Often they use up chi.
+Aside from extremely basic actions that everyone can take, nearly every action is a technique you must learn.

-They can be learned from an NPC or character that knows them, or from a technique or path manual.
+They can be learned from an NPC or character that knows them, or from a technique manual or path manual.
 (A Path manual will contain multiple techniques in the same vein).
 To learn a technique, you must meet the minimum requirements, and make an **attempt**.
 (Roll a d20 and add your relevant stat modifier, and subtract the listed amount of chi).
 If you succeed the technique DC, you learn it, if not, you must try again.
 Once you know a technique, you add it to your techniques list.

-Each time you use it successfully, you increase your `uses` stat in the technique block by one.
+Each time you use a technique, you increase your `uses` stat in the technique block by one.
 Techniques grow in mastery with each use, and grow more powerful at each mastery level.
+"Successfull" uses for a combat technique means landing the hit.
+Unsuccessfull uses will grow your `uses` stat additionally, since you learn more from failure.

+- incompetent: 0-9 uses
+- mediocre: 10-99 uses
+- competent: 100 - 999 uses
+- innovative: 1k - 9,999 uses
+- masterful: 10k+ uses

 Everyone learns a Basic Strike attack (either a kick or punch) growing up, so that is already on your character sheet.